 For a second, it seems like Miss Mari might actually punish Mr. Higsby….but instead she just asks him to remember back when he was a child and got his first rare BattleChip (?!
 How long have PETs and stuff been around?)
 He probably didn’t appreciate its value either, but the flashback and narration indicate it was the best day of his life……You’re really not making any sense, show.

 Miss Mari gives him a second chance, even though he does not deserve it in the slightest.
 He hacked into a school’s security system.
 He held several people hostage/kidnapped them.
 He sprayed Dex with the school’s sprinkler system for trying to interfere.
 He threatened to destroy the system if he didn’t get what he wanted.
 He threatened a young girl into battle so he could take her rare BattleChips (If BattleChips are physical items, how does he take them without showing his face?)
-He nearly destroyed a young girl’s NetNavi, and we’re just supposed to forgive him because he wants to strong-arm rare BattleChips from people since they don’t appreciate them….when they do?
+And he nearly destroyed a young girl’s NetNavi.
+We’re just supposed to forgive him because he wants to strong-arm rare BattleChips from people since they don’t appreciate them….when they do?
 And he was misguided all along when he didn’t appreciate rare BattleChips when he was a kid….when he did?

 Anyway, to the epilogue, Mr. Higsby quit his job educating children on rare BattleChips and security systems thanks to Miss Mari’s kindness in forgiving him.
 He wants to do good for people now, because apparently valuable education doesn’t do that….So he’s…selling rare BattleChips.